 2.11 No percussion ensemble may compete with less than six (6) drumming performing members, excluding the conductor (optional).

-2.12 Open Class ensembles may use one optional student conductor positioned in the competition area.
+2.12 Intermediate, Premier, Collegiate, and Alumni Class ensembles may use one optional student conductor positioned in the competition area.
 Concert Class ensembles may use one non-student conductor positioned in the competition area.

 Penalty: ten (10) points per infraction

-2.13 Only a single camera, single take, “off-the-floor” performance will be adjudicated.
-All performers, instruments, speakers, props, cables, stands, and costumes must remain inside the on-screen area for the duration of the performance.
+2.13 All performers, instruments, speakers, props, cables, stands, and costumes must remain inside the clearly marked performance area (50 – 70 feet) for the duration of the performance.
 Accidental drop of a stick or mallet, and the PA system are exempt.

 Penalty: one half (.5) point per infraction